braceal/vllm-globus-compute/README.md

-This demonstrates how to run a vLLM instance on Polaris and submit inference prompts from any computer and receive the response from a model of your choice back to the computer your submited the task from.
+This demonstrates how to run a vLLM instance on Polaris and submit inference prompts from any computer and receive the response from a model of your choice back to the computer you submitted the task from.

 # Install
-**Note**: xformers needs particular versions of python to avoid building from source
+**Note**: xformers needs a particular version of python to avoid building from source

 ```bash
 module load conda/2023-01-10-unstable